Mona Haydar: Early life and education

 Haydar was raised, along with her seven siblings, in Flint, Michigan.
 Her parents immigrated to the United States from Damascus, Syria, in 1971.

 At 14 years old, Haydar began performing spoken word poetry in Flint at open mics and poetry shows downtown.
-There she developed her act and was taught to use poetry as a way to tell stories she felt were largely ignored by the mainstream media.
-Haydar was brought in and mentored by black women who taught her to use her voice as a way to oppose white supremacy and Western culture.
-One such mentor was Dr. Traci Currie, a professor at the University of Michigan - Flint, when Haydar attended.
+There she developed her act and was taught to use poetry as a way to tell stories she felt were largely ignored or intentionally skewed by the mainstream media.
+Haydar was mentored by the majority Black artist community in Flint who taught her to use her voice as a way to heal white supremacy and tell true stories.
+One such mentor was Dr. Traci Currie, then a professor at the University of Michigan-Flint.

-In 2011, after graduating from the University of Michigan - Flint, Haydar left the US and studied at Jami' Abu-Noor in Damascus, Syria.
+In 2011, after graduating from the University of Michigan-Flint, Haydar left the US and studied at Jami' Abu-Noor in Damascus, Syria.
 When the Syrian conflict erupted, Haydar's studies in Islamic spirituality were cut short and she moved back to Flint.

-Haydar has a master's degree in Christian Ethics from Union Theological Seminary.
+Haydar has a master's degree in Social Ethics from Union Theological Seminary.

-In 2012, Haydar lost a close friend to suicide and this caused her to question her own reasons for living and changed her life.
-She uprooted from her life in Flint where she had been working as a substitute teacher and moved off grid to an inter-spiritual community and retreat center called the Lama Foundation.
-There she met her partner.
-They married and had their first child there.
+In 2012, Haydar left Flint where she had been working as a substitute teacher and moved off grid to an inter-spiritual community and retreat center called Lama Foundation.
+There she met and married her husband, Sebastian.

 Early career

 In 2015, Haydar and her husband, Sebastian, set up a stand in Cambridge, Massachusetts, inviting people to “Talk to a Muslim,” offering them coffee, donuts, and flowers as a means to “replace trauma with love.”
 Haydar gained an audience after her social media post about their project went viral, and it helped her reach an international audience.
-Her music is a continuation of that work.
+Her music and show, The Great Muslim American Road Trip, is a continuation of that work.